darkrenaissance/darkfi/book/src/zkas/examples/sapling.md

 The `constrain_instance` call can take any of our assigned variables and enforce a _public input_.
-Public inputs are an array (or vector) of values used as public inputs by verifiers to verify a zero knowledge proof.
+Public inputs are an array (or vector) of revealed values used by verifiers to verify a zero knowledge proof.
 In the above case of the Mint proof, since we have five calls to `constrain_instance`, we would also have an array of five elements that represent these public inputs.
 The array's order **must match** the